10 Rich Facts About Wall Street

 1. OLIVER STONE WOULD DELIBERATELY TICK OFF MICHAEL DOUGLAS BETWEEN TAKES.

-“As a director, he really tests you,” Douglas said.
+“As a director, he really tests you,” Douglas said of Stone.
 Around two weeks after shooting had started, Stone showed up at the actor’s trailer and asked “Are you on drugs?
 Because you look like you’ve never acted before in your life.”
 Mortified, Douglas took a look at some footage they’d already shot.
 Yet, after diligently reviewing it, he could find nothing wrong with his performance.
 “I came back to Oliver and said … ‘I think it’s okay,” Douglas remembers.
 “Yeah, it is, isn’t it?”
 Stone replied.

 Eventually, Douglas wised up to his boss’s overly critical act.
 “Basically, what he wanted was to ratchet up that much more nastiness in Gordon Gekko,” Douglas explained.
 “And he was willing … for me to hate him for the rest of that movie just to bring it up a little more.”